ShinteiMai/graphql-next-resume/README.md

-# stevenhansel.com
+# graphql-next-resume

-my personal site containing my biography, projects, and a personal blog.
+## Work In Progress [WIP]

+Resume site supported with CMS powered by GraphQL and Next.js